Koredotcom/docs/docs/xo/app-settings/variables/using-bot-variables.md

 ### Using Environment Variables

-You can invoke an environment variable in plain text mode (Standard editor) using the following syntax: `{{env.variableName}}` If you are using it in JavaScript mode, it is _env.variableName_ Here’s an example from a app that uses two environment variables called _botType_ and _parameters_ to determine different app environments such as development, testing, and production.
+You can invoke an environment variable in plain text mode (Standard editor) using the following syntax: `{{env.variableName}}`Ensure that the environment variable name does not contain any hyphen.
+If you are using it in JavaScript mode, it is _env.variableName_ Here’s an example from an app that uses two environment variables called _botType_ and _parameters_ to determine different app environments such as development, testing, and production.
 The following script node in one of the app’s tasks captures the _base URL_ of the app, depending on the current app environment.

 <img src="../images/env-and-content-variables-img8.png" alt="Script to capture Base URL of app" title="Script to capture Base URL of app" style="border: 1px solid gray;zoom:50%;"/>